 Extensive set that has a nice variety of clubs.
-Includes a driver, two fairway woods, two hybrid woods, 6-irons, a putter, five headcovers, and a bag.
 Irons have a forgiving design that allows for better ball control.
 Both right- and left-handed clubs available.
 Two hybrid clubs are nice for novices.
+Both 12-piece and 16-piece sets are available.

 Build quality and longevity of some of the clubs in the set is questionable.